VergeIO: Depth-Aware Eye Interaction on Glasses: Evaluations toward real-world deployment

 \subsection{System latency}

-We measured the wall-clock time of our data processing pipeline, which continuously filters and classifies the streaming EOG signal 2-second rolling windows with a 0.1-second overlap.
-The average processing latency across 2500 windows was 15 ± 0.002~ms, which is less than the step duration of 0.1 seconds and demonstrates our system's ability to run in real-time.
+We evaluate whether the processing pipeline can support real-time interaction by measuring the wall-clock time of our data processing pipeline, which continuously filters and classifies the streaming EOG signal 2-second rolling windows with a 0.1-second overlap.
+The average latency across 2500 windows was 15 $\pm$ 0.002~ms, which is less than the step duration of 0.1 seconds and demonstrates our system's ability to run in real-time.